-Let's open our Bibles tonight to the fifteenth chapter of Romans.
+Let's open our Bibles tonight to the 15th chapter of Romans.
 We're fast coming to a conclusion in our study of this wonderful epistle.
 But even though we are coming near the end, there is still great and rich truth for us.
-We're going to be looking tonight at chapter 15 verses 1 through 7, and this is part 5 in our series on the unity of strong and weak believers.
+We're going to be looking tonight at chapter 15 verses 1 through 7, and this is part five in our series on “The Unity of Strong and Weak Believers.”

 Let me just say by way of introduction that it's obvious to all of us and it really begs the issue to say much about it except by way of reminder that discord strikes a deadly blow at the work of God in the church.
 Chaos, confusion, strife, envy, jealousy, anger, bitterness, dissension, fighting, hatred, indifference to the needs of others, selfishness, a lack of sacrificial love, all of these things violate the unity of the church and therefore they violate the will of God and they cripple His testimony in the world.
 The loving harmony and unity of the church is of grave concern to God.
 And I want to see if I can't point that out to you as we begin our study.

-First of all, let me just say that the unity of the church is the concern of God the Father...the unity of the church is the concern of God the Father.
+First of all, let me just say that the unity of the church is the concern of God the Father.
+The unity of the church is the concern of God the Father.
 And just by way of background to that, in Psalm 133, a very brief Psalm, I want you to listen to the three verses that make up that Psalm.
 "Behold how good and how pleasant it is for brethren to dwell together in unity; it is like the precious ointment upon the head that ran down upon the beard, even Aaron's beard, that went down to the skirts of his garments."
-In other words, like a fragrant and beautiful and lovely perfume, like the dew of Herman, the glistening dew of the morning that settles on that great mountain peak in the north of Israel, like the dew that descended upon the mountains of Zion for there the Lord commanded the blessing, even life forever more.
+In other words, like a fragrant and beautiful and lovely perfume, like the dew of Hermon, the glistening dew of the morning that settles on that great mountain peak in the north of Israel, “like the dew that descended upon the mountains of Zion, for there the Lord commanded the blessing, even life forever more.”

 Now taking such a stick is not foreign to the audience of Ezekiel.
-If you go back to the seventeenth chapter of Numbers and verse 2, you will read there that every tribe had a stick to identify it.
-And here God simply takes that same idea and joins those two together as if to say the day will come when God will join His people as one again.
-This to come in the future.
+If you go back to the 17th chapter of Numbers and verse 2, you will read there that every tribe had a stick to identify it.
+And here God simply takes that same idea and joins those two together as if to say the day will come when God will join His people as one again, this to come in the future.

-Look at Zechariah chapter 14 and verse 9.
-"And the Lord shall be king over all the earth, in that day shall there be one Lord and His name one."
-That is all the inhabitants of the earth will hold up and exalt the one name of the one who is alone, the Lord.
+Look at Zachariah chapter 14 and verse 9.
+"And the Lord shall be King over all the earth.
+In that day shall there be one Lord and His name one."
+That is, all the inhabitants of the earth will hold up and exalt the one name of the one who is alone, the Lord.

-So what we gain from just looking over those Scriptures briefly is the desire of God that His people, whether they be the covenant people Israel or the new covenant people, whether they be Jew or Gentile, whether they be talking about the past, the present or the future millennial kingdom, it is God's desire that His people be one people with one heart and one voice and one consent to the way and will of God who worship one God who is known by one name.
+So what we gain from just looking over those scriptures briefly is the desire of God that His people, whether they be the covenant people Israel or the New Covenant people, whether they be Jew or Gentile, whether they be talking about the past, the present or the future millennial kingdom, it is God's desire that His people be one people with one heart and one voice and one consent to the way and the will of God, who worship one God who is known by one name.
 The unity of the redeemed is indeed the purpose of God.
-And that purpose, of course, ultimately finds its consummation in eternal glory and we are reminded in Revelation chapter 21 something of that scene.
+And that purpose, of course, ultimately finds its consummation in eternal glory, and we are reminded in Revelation chapter 21 something of that scene.
 "A new heaven and a new earth, a new Jerusalem coming down from God out of heaven, prepared as a bride adorned for her husband.
-I heard a great voice out of heaven saying the tabernacle of God is with men, He will dwell with them, they will be His people, God Himself shall be with them, be their God, wipe away all tears from their eyes, no more death, no sorrow, no crying, no pain.
+I heard a great voice out of heaven saying, the tabernacle of God is with men, He will dwell with them, they will be His people, God Himself shall be with them, be their God, wipe away all tears from their eyes, no more death, no sorrow, no crying, no pain.
 The former things are passed away."
-And there in that eternal glory, all people are brought together under the Kingship of God forever and ever.
+And there in that eternal glory, all people are brought together under the kingship of God forever and ever.

 Now we know that at any given point in redemptive history, it is God's desire that His people be one.
 And that is their ultimate consummation.

-Because it is marked out as the will of the trinity that we have unity in the church, we find that a constant emphasis in the New Testament, and I'm going to run by some Scriptures very rapidly just to lay this in your minds.
-First Corinthians 1:19, Paul writes, "I beseech you, brethren, by the name of our Lord Jesus Christ that you all speak the same thing, that there be no divisions among you, that you be perfectly joined together in the same mind and the same judgment."
-First Corinthians chapter 3, "And I, brethren, could not speak unto you as unto spiritual but as unto carnal, even as unto babes in Christ; I have fed you with milk and not with meat or solid food, for to this time you are not able to bear it, neither now are you able, for you are carnal for there is among you envying, strife, divisions, are you not carnal and walk as men?"
+Because it is marked out as the will of the Trinity that we have unity in the church, we find that a constant emphasis in the New Testament, and I'm going to run by some scriptures very rapidly just to lay this in your minds.
+First Corinthians 1:10, Paul writes, "I beseech you, brethren, by the name of our Lord Jesus Christ that you all speak the same thing, that there be no divisions among you, that you be perfectly joined together in the same mind and the same judgment."
+First Corinthians chapter 3, "And I, brethren, could not speak unto you as unto spiritual but as unto carnal, even as unto babes in Christ; I have fed you with milk and not with meat or solid food, for to this time you are not able to bear it.
+Neither now are you able, for you are carnal for there is among you envying, strife, divisions.
+Are you not carnal and walk as men?"

 Now what he wants to hear is that there is unity in the church, that there is a commonness of love and unity.
 He wants us walking together in the truth.
 Now this, then, is obviously a biblical theme.
 And all of these general teachings I've just put out without a lot of explanation so that you will understand the essential nature of unity in the church.

 Now who is he talking about when he talks about weak and strong?
 Let me just give you a brief review, we've done this several times, but just for those who may not have been here.
-A strong believer...it's not talking so much about just spiritual growth, although that's part of it, a strong believer is a believer who understands his liberty.
+A strong believer...
+It's not talking so much about just spiritual growth, although that's part of it.
+A strong believer is a believer who understands his liberty.
 He understands what he is free to do.
 For example, in that culture he understands he's free to eat pork, even though the Mosaic law forbid it because in Christ that law is set aside.
-He's free to do whatever he wants to do any day of the week, he isn't bound by sabbath law.
-He no longer has to be controlled and all of his life chartered by the course of the tradition of the Jews, or by the Old Testament ritual and ceremonies.
-He no longer has to observe feasts and new moons and sabbaths and dietary laws and clothing laws and all those external things...they're all gone.
+He's free to do whatever he wants to do any day of the week.
+He isn't bound by Sabbath law.
+He no longer has to be controlled and all of his life charted by the course of the tradition of the Jews, or by the Old Testament ritual and ceremonies.
+He no longer has to observe feasts and new moons and Sabbaths and dietary laws and clothing laws and all those external things.
+They're all gone.

 It's kind of like Romans 13:8, the debt of love is never paid.
 Owe no man anything but to love, and that's a debt you'll never fully pay because you'll always owe it no matter how much you pay on it.